cloudmelon/Cloud-Native-Playbook/02 - Rolling updates.md

-# Playbook : Deploying an Application, Rolling Updates, and Rollbacks
+# Playbook Part 2: Deploying an Application, Rolling Updates, and Rollbacks

 Deploying an application :